xander2508/Notes/2. Enumeration/TCP/445. Server Message Block (SMB)/Concepts/Shell Command Files (SCF) File Attacks.md

 # Guide

-1. If you can get a user to click on a file, provide them a SCF file with a remote file path, then capture the users credentials using [[2.
-Enumeration/TCP/445.
-Server Message Block (SMB)/Tooling/Responder|Responder]]
+1. If you can get a user to click on a file, provide them a SCF file with a remote file path, then capture the users credentials using [[1.
+Recon/Tooling/Responder|Responder]]

 # Walkthrough